All Products

 reg delete HKLM\SYSTEM\CurrentControlSet\Services\viostor\StartOverride /f

-3. Select the instances for which you plan to change the instance type and click Run.
+3. Select the instances that you want to change and click Run.
 Ignore any "not found" error messages.

-4. After the command is successfully executed, you can change the instance type in the ECS console.
+4. After the commands run successfully, you can change the instance type in the ECS console.

-1. Log on to the Windows instance for which you plan to change the instance type.
+1. Log on to the Windows instance for which you want to change the instance type.

-2. Press Win+R, enter powershell, and press Enter to open PowerShell.
+2. Press Win+R, enter powershell, and then press Enter to open PowerShell.

 3. Run the following commands to delete the related registry information.
 Ignore any "not found" error messages.